-Fresh students are to report on Saturday, 25th August, 2018.
+Fresh students are to report on a date YET to be specified.
 Students are to note that, upon arrival, they should first report at their Halls of Residence where they will be required to register and receive keys to their rooms.

 Staff and students leaders will be available to welcome and assist students to undergo all formalities on arrival.